 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Nothing says the first day of December like peppermint mocha donuts!
-These donuts are gluten free, vegan, refined sugar free, and sugar free friendly.
-They’re the perfect winter breakfast, dessert, or snack.
+These donuts are gluten free, dairy free, and refined sugar free.
+They’re the perfect winter breakfast or dessert.
 If you’re a fan of the peppermint mocha flavor, you’ll love these donuts!

 What ingredients do I need for these peppermint mocha donuts?